umgbhalla/dotfiles/README.md

   ```

 ## Additional Configuration or Notes <a name="addconfig"></a>

 This list of additional optional configuration options are in no particular order.
 I've just added or modified them when necessary.

 - [Gaming](#gaming)

 #### Gaming <a name="gaming"></a>

 With these settings, I have been able to play every game I've tried.

 > I use the following hardware components:
+>
 > - CPU: AMD Ryzen 9 3900x
 > - GPU: AMD Radeon RX 580
 >
 > I specifically chose AMD products for my build since all Nvidia
 > drivers are proprietary and I strongly advocate for open source
 > software.
 Sorry, no RTX.
 But I think it's best in the long run.

 A lot of gaming applications (such as the Steam client and Wine client) are 32-bit
 architecture and require the `multilib` repository to be enabled.
 To enable,
 `sudo nvim /etc/pacman.conf` and uncomment the following section:

 ```
 [multilib]
 Include = /etc/pacman.d/mirrorlist
 ```

 Then upgrade the system.

 ```
 sudo pacman -Syu
 ```

 You will also need to install the following packages.
 Many of these are essential for running
 games of any kind.

 ```
 sudo pacman -S wine-staging giflib lib32-giflib libpng lib32-libpng libldap lib32-libldap gnutls lib32-gnutls mpg123 lib32-mpg123 openal lib32-openal v4l-utils lib32-v4l-utils libpulse lib32-libpulse libgpg-error lib32-libgpg-error alsa-plugins lib32-alsa-plugins alsa-lib lib32-alsa-lib libjpeg-turbo lib32-libjpeg-turbo sqlite lib32-sqlite libxcomposite lib32-libxcomposite libxinerama lib32-libgcrypt libgcrypt lib32-libxinerama ncurses lib32-ncurses opencl-icd-loader lib32-opencl-icd-loader libxslt lib32-libxslt libva lib32-libva gtk3 lib32-gtk3 gst-plugins-base-libs lib32-gst-plugins-base-libs vulkan-icd-loader lib32-vulkan-icd-loader
 ```

 [Lutris also recommended that I install drivers specific to my GPU](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).

 ## TODO <a name="todo"></a>

 Below are a list of things in no particular order that I plan to do but haven't yet
 implemented or had the time to configure.

-+ pinyin input (fcitx?)
+- pinyin input (fcitx?)
-+ fix ffmpeg audio not recording
+- fix ffmpeg audio not recording
-+ contact management application (abook?)
+- contact management application (abook?)
-+ Switch to terminal email (Mutt?)
+- Switch to terminal email (Mutt?)
-+ update readme (yes, this file) with actually updated info
-+ finish templating for github and "general sites"
-+ vim keybindings extension for firefox
+- vim keybindings extension for firefox
-+ reconfigure nvim (error suppression and cleaner plugins)
-+ htop vim keybindings (or better yet, a custom system profiler)
+- htop vim keybindings (or better yet, a custom system profiler)
-+ cordless discord?
-+ spotify via mpd?